netidx/netidx-book/src/fault_tolerance.md

     responsible for replicating their data out to each resolver server they don't include some of the retry logic used in the read client.
-They do try to replicate each batch 3 times seperated by a 1-4 second pause to each server in the cluster.
+They do try to replicate each batch 3 times seperated by a 1-12 second pause to each server in the cluster.
 If after 3 tries they still can't write to one of the servers then it is marked as degraded.
-The write client must send heartbeats periodically (configurable 1/2 writer_ttl), and it will try to replicate to a degraded server at each heartbeat interval.
+The write client will try to replicate to a degraded server again at each heartbeat interval.
 In a nutshell write clients,
      - try 3 times to write to each server
      - try failed servers again each 1/2 `writer_ttl`
-     - never fail a batch, just log an error and keep trying next 1/2 `writer_ttl`
+     - never fail a batch, just log an error and keep trying

 One important consequence of the write client behavior is that in the event all the resolver servers crash, when they come back up